 Where I Stayed:

 As always, I stayed in a hostel.
 I always opt for a hostel when I’m traveling solo because it’s a great place to meet other solo travelers who are doing the same thing as you.
 There are a ton of misconceptions about hostels and I think people often fear them which shouldn’t be the case.
-I’ll do a video soon about why I love them!
 For this particular trip, I stayed in Ostello Bello right in the heart of Milan.
 I loved my stay because it was only a 10 minute walk from the Duomo, it offered free breakfast and dinner, had a garden on the roof, and it was a really social environment with a lot of activities (some hostels don’t offer any activities like tours, etc.).
 The only downside is that it was a bit expensive at $50 a night for a bed in an 8 bed female dorm.
 Of all the cities and countries I’ve visited, this the MOST I’ve ever paid for a hostel.
 However, I think the amenities were well worth the cost!
 Lastly, I would recommend booking on Hostelworld which is where I always book my hostels!